Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-Distribution of unadjusted probabilities in MODY calculator cohort:
+Distribution of unadjusted probabilities in MODY calculator cohort (assuming family history is 0 and whether on insulin within 6 months of diagnosis is negative if diagnosed aged >=18 years and currently on insulin):

 By diabetes type: